sagiuliani/euroschool2026/README.md

 # Euroschool on Exotic Beams 2026 - Leuven, Belgium

-Git repository containing Tuesday's activity for the Euroschool on Exotic Beams 2026 in Leuven, Belgium.
+Git repository containing Wednesday's activity for the Euroschool on Exotic Beams 2026 in Leuven, Belgium.

-## Summary of the lecture
+## Summary of the lectures

 Nuclear physics processes have powered the creation of elements since the Bing Bang.
 The creation of all chemical elements found in nature is called